 D. SUMMARIZING LESSONS LEARNED

 This is typically a descriptive product that outlines lessons learned for agency consideration based on prior OIG work.

-Examples of product formats include:

 White Papers

 Capstone Reports

 Management Advisory Reports

 Memorandums

-To determine if an agile product summarizing lessons learned is right for your office, use the following examples as tools to inform your decision.

-CAN AGILE PRODUCTS INCLUDE RECOMMENDATIONS?

-WHAT KEY PRINCIPLES SHOULD I FOLLOW?
+WHAT IS WHEN SHOULD WHAT CAN AGILE WHAT KEY INTRODUCTION AN AGILE PRODUCTS INCLUDE APPENDIX A APPENDIX B STANDARDS PRINCIPLES I USE AN AGILE PRODUCT?
+ARE REQUIRED?
+PRODUCT?
+RECOMMENDATIONS?
+SHOULD I FOLLOW?

-APPENDIX B

-Example D1

-- WHO Small Business Administration OIG
+WHO Small Business Administration OIG

-- WHATRisk Awareness and Lessons Learned from Prior Audits of

-Entrepreneurial Development Programs
+WHAT Risk Awareness and Lessons Learned from Prior Audits of Entrepreneurial Development Programs

 The white paper descriptive format allowed SBA OIG to quickly share details about its work on SBA's entrepreneurial development programs.
 This agile format allowed SBA OIG to succinctly summarize previous findings, highlight relevant risk areas, and focus on key points to consider when administering COVID-19 funds.

-Example D2

-- WHO Department of Labor OIG
+WHO Department of Labor OIG

-- WHAT CARES Act: Key Areas of Concern Regarding Implementation of Dislocated Worker Grant Provisions
+WHAT CARES Act: Key Areas of Concern Regarding Implementation of Dislocated Worker Grant Provisions

 DOL OIG issued this advisory report based on years of prior oversight work, reiterating issues raised applicable to the dislocated worker provisions included in the CARES Act.
 DOL OIG's advisory reports do not include new work or new recommendations.
 They are generally issued at the start of a new or revised program, funding, or expenditure and serve as a notice of known key findings.

-Example D3

-- WHO Department of Education OIG
+WHO Department of Education OIG

-- WHATChallenges for Consideration in Implementing and

-Overseeing the CARES Act
+WHAT Challenges for Consideration in Implementing and Overseeing the CARES Act

-Example D4

-- WHO Department of Defense OIG
+WHO Department of Defense OIG

-- WHATCOVID-19 Expenditures Lessons Learned RegardingAwareness of Potential Fraud, Waste, and Abuse Risk
+WHAT COVID-19 Expenditures - Lessons Learned Regarding

+Awareness of Potential Fraud, Waste, and Abuse Risk
-WHEN SHOULD I USE AN AGILE PRODUCT?
-CAN AGILE PRODUCTS INCLUDE RECOMMENDATIONS?

-WHAT KEY PRINCIPLES SHOULD I FOLLOW?

-APPENDIX A

-APPENDIX B

-Can Agile Products Include Recommendations?

 An agile product can have a recommendation, but it is more likely that your product will include an informal recommendation, suggestion, key action, area of consideration, or nothing at all.
 For example, a product summarizing lessons learned may include considerations or advice based upon previous work completed by your office.
 In another example, a data brief with the intent of sharing information would likely not include a recommendation.
 However, it is at the discretion of each Inspector General to determine if a formal recommendation is needed.

 What Key Principles Should I Follow?

 The following key principles apply to agile products issued quickly, performed in accordance with CIGIE's Quality Standards for Federal Offices of Inspector General.
 Please note these key principles do not apply to non-audit services your office agrees to perform for agency management.

 Quality Assurance Guidelines

 Designed specifically for rapid delivery of information, agile products do not require the same level of quality assurance as an audit, inspection, or evaluation; however, the following key principles should be applied to agile products.

-- STAFF ASSIGNMENT Employ staff who are competent and independent, and make sure enough staff are assigned according to the scope and timeframe of the product. - ✓ EVIDENCE REVIEW Assess evidence for relevance, reliability, and sufficiency.
+- ✓ STAFF ASSIGNMENT Employ staff who are competent and independent, and make sure enough staff are assigned according to the scope and timeframe of the product. - ✓ EVIDENCE REVIEW Assess evidence for relevance, reliability, and sufficiency.
 Document the approach for collecting evidence according to the objective and nature of the project. - ✓ SUPERVISION Ensure proper supervision of staff, especially for those teams with less experienced staff.